gmsevekari/gajanan_maharaj_sevekari/APP_MEMORY_BANK.md

 -   **Color Theme:** The primary theme is devotional, using **Orange/Saffron** (`Colors.orange`) and **Gold/Amber**. `AppBar` backgrounds are solid orange with white text.
 Card backgrounds are a light cream (`Colors.orange[50]`).
 -   **Card Style:** The standard card design consists of a `Card` widget with `elevation`, `RoundedRectangleBorder(borderRadius: BorderRadius.circular(12.0))`, and a subtle `BorderSide(color: Colors.orange.withAlpha(128), width: 1)`.
 -   **Custom Segmented Control:** A recurring and important custom component is the pill-shaped "Read"/"Listen" selector.
-The active tab has an orange background and white text/icon, while the inactive tab is transparent/white with dark text/icon.
+The active tab has an orange background and white text/icon, while the inactive tab has a white background to create a seamless look against the parent container.
 -   **Icons:** The app uses a mix of standard Material Design icons (`Icons.menu_book`, `Icons.play_arrow`, `Icons.headset`, etc.) and custom image assets stored in `resources/images/`.
+Icon usage is kept consistent (e.g., the icon on the `NityopasanaScreen` card matches the icon on the corresponding detail screen's "Read" tab).

 ### 5. Data & Content Structure